HL7/ebm/input/intro-notes/StructureDefinition-study-eligibility-criteria-intro.md

         ]
     }

-The value[x] element could be expressed with a number of different datatypes: CodeableConcept, Quantity, and Range are commonly used for expression matching values of “Age”.
+The .value[x] element could be expressed with a number of different datatypes: CodeableConcept, Quantity, and Range are commonly used for expression matching values of “Age”.
 In this example (18 years or older), the Quantity datatype is selected and the corresponding JSON is:

 "valueQuantity" : {
         "value" : 18,